-- (a) Fair valuation of financial assets and liabilities with short term maturities is considered as approximate to respective carrying amount due to the short term maturities of these instruments. - (b) Fair value of loans is as below:
+(a) Fair valuation of financial assets and liabilities with long term and short term maturities is considered as approximate to respective carrying amount due to the short term maturities of these instruments.
+Further, for the current year, the fair value disclosure of lease liabilities is also not required.